 Penetration testing attempts to exploit weaknesses or vulnerabilities in systems, networks, human resources, or physical assets in order to stress test the effectiveness of security controls.
 The different types of penetration tests include network services, web application, client side, wireless, social engineering, and physical.
 A penetration test m...Read More

 As cyber attacks continue to become more sophisticated, businesses are required to invest in more robust security solutions like network vulnerability scans and penetration tests to protect their data, reputation, and revenues.
 Vulnerability scans identify known vulnerabilities, lack of security controls, and common misconfigurations within systems on...Read More

-Penetration testing, also known as ethical hacking, is the practice of checking the security weaknesses of an application software, computer system or network.
+Penetration testing, also known as ethical hacking, is the practice of checking the security weaknesses of application software, networks, computers and devices, wireless systems, and employees.
 Penetration tests can be either external or internal depending on the goal of the project.
-An external penetration test researches and attempts to exploit vulnerabilities that could be performe...Read More
+An external penetration test researches and attempts to exploit vul...Read More

 Recent statistics showing trends in cyber security threats to the healthcare industry are a cause for concern.
 Because healthcare facilities are critical, they are increasingly becoming the target of cyber attacks.
 In this article, I’d like to take a closer look at these statistics, and what they actually mean for anyone responsible for ensuring t...Read More

 A network security policy is a set of standardized practices and procedures designed to protect a business’s network from malicious attacks.
 While implementing network security policies are considered industry best practice, it alone will not guarantee protection from a data breach or socially engineered attack.
 It’s important to incorporate layers of se...Read More